arielherself/espresso/README.raw.md

 <em>3 across </em>What is more rotten than ever in Iran?
 (6)

 Email all four answers by 9am BST on Monday to [[email&#160;protected]](https://www.economist.com/cdn-cgi/l/email-protection), along with your home city and country.
 We will pick randomly from those with the right answers and crown the winners in next week’s edition.

+## Leopoldstadt comes to New York

+Often hailed as Britain’s greatest living playwright, [Tom Stoppard](https://www.economist.com/1843/2015/01/15/tom-stoppard) has long used his erudite, linguistically dazzling plays to probe philosophical ideas.
+But his latest work, “[Leopoldstadt](https://www.economist.com/books-and-arts/2020/02/13/tom-stoppards-haunting-new-play-about-the-holocaust)”, gets more personal.
+Set in Vienna between 1899 and 1955, it traces the fate of a large and very well-off Jewish family that had assumed that success and assimilation made them more Viennese than Jewish.
+As the decades pass, they learn that their finery and oil portraits won’t keep them out of Auschwitz.

+At 85, Sir Tom seems to be finally reckoning with his own inheritance, having lost his four Jewish grandparents and much of his Czech family to the horrors of the Holocaust.
+With this play, he elegantly conveys the guilt that comes with survival, and the duty to remember what was lost.
+The show, now at the Longacre Theatre on Broadway after an acclaimed run in London, also reminds the audience that this all happened not so long ago.

+## One nation, one fertiliser in India

+No government in India wishes to upset [farmers](https://www.economist.com/the-economist-explains/2021/11/19/why-has-narendra-modi-abandoned-cherished-plans-to-overhaul-indian-farming), a votebank of more than 100m.
+So when the war in Ukraine sent fertiliser prices soaring, the ruling Bharatiya Janata Party was quick to act.
+Within two months it announced new subsidies worth $8bn, on top of bulky existing ones.
+As a result, the expected cost of subsidising fertilisers this fiscal year will reach 2.5trn rupees ($31bn), around 1% of the country’s GDP.

+Naturally, the government also wants to get credit for this largesse.
+From Sunday all bags of fertiliser sold in the country must be emblazoned with government insignia.
+Private fertiliser firms complain this will hurt their brands, but the government insists that uniformity will streamline distribution.
+The opposition has called the move a [marketing](https://www.economist.com/asia/2022/05/19/indias-politicians-have-figured-out-how-to-turn-welfare-into-votes) gimmick by Narendra Modi, the prime minister, and the BJP.
+There is a clue in the project’s official name: <em>Pradhan Mantri Bhartiya Jan Urvarak Pariyojna</em>, meaning Prime Minister’s all-India fertiliser scheme, which shortens handily to “PMBJP”.

+## Will Brazil get rid of Bolsonaro?

+Brazilians cast their ballots on Sunday in the first round of a [presidential election](https://www.economist.com/briefing/2022/09/08/jair-bolsonaro-is-poised-to-lose-the-brazilian-election) that pits the right-wing populist president, Jair Bolsonaro, against leftist former president Luiz Inácio Lula da Silva.
+The campaign has been marked by polarisation and violence.
+[Polls](https://www.economist.com/the-americas/2022/09/29/are-brazils-pollsters-right-about-the-presidential-election) suggest that Lula will beat Mr Bolsonaro by anywhere from six to 17 percentage points.

+But can Lula win the election outright?
+If no candidate gets more than 50% of votes in the first round, a run-off will be held on October 30th.
+Some polls suggest that Lula could pull it off.
+A “switch the vote” campaign seeks to convince backers of Ciro Gomes and Simone Tebet, candidates with around 5% apiece, to vote instead for Lula.
+Many fear that Mr Bolsonaro will [reject the result if he loses](https://www.economist.com/leaders/2022/09/08/win-or-lose-jair-bolsonaro-poses-a-threat-to-brazilian-democracy).
+Should Lula manage a first-round win, Mr Bolsonaro will have a tough time upholding his bogus claims of fraud.
+But like his hero, Donald Trump, that won’t stop him from trying.

+## The hidden meaning of horror

+Blumhouse Productions, a film and television company, is responsible for some of the most popular horror movies of the past couple of decades.
+“Paranormal Activity”, a film presented as if it was made up of found video recordings, was released in 2007 and earned almost $200m from a paltry production budget of $15,000.
+“The Purge” franchise has made more than $450m at the box office.

+The company has now lent its name to “Blumhouse’s Compendium of Horror”, a documentary series which airs on Sunday in America.
+The show makes a simple—and somewhat repetitive—argument: that the horror genre, far from purveying cheap, gory thrills, has always [held a mirror up to society](https://www.economist.com/culture/2022/01/04/film-makers-are-finding-horror-not-comfort-in-the-natural-world).
+“Dracula”, the talking heads say, encapsulated feelings about the wealthy during the Great Depression.
+“Godzilla” drew on Japanese viewers’ grim memories of atomic bombs.
+Blumhouse, it seems, considers itself part of a venerable tradition of collective catharsis.

 ----------